rxn4chemistry/rxn_cluster_token_prompt/README.md

 conda create -n rxn-cluster-token-prompt python=3.7 conda activate rxn-cluster-token-prompt

-# Add required initial packages (rxnfp may require Rust to be installed)
+# Add required initial packages (rxnfp may require also Rust to be installed)
-pip install rdkit rxnfp
+pip install rdkit

 # Clone or download the repository (not shown), `cd` into it, and install it as a Python package
 cd rxn_cluster_token_prompt/